 You might have seen killer whales hunt like this, but probably not catfish.

-French researchers at the University of Toulouse captured this video of catfish hunting pigeons on the shore of the Tarn River in southwest France.
+French researchers at the University of Toulouse captured this video of catfish that hunt pigeons on the shore of the Tarn River in southwest France.

 Have a look at these strange beaching behaviors by watching the video below:

-"This extreme behavior has not been reported in the native range of the species, our results suggest that some individuals in introduced predator populations may adapt their behavior to forage on novel prey in new environments, leading to behavioral and trophic specialization to actively cross the water-land interface."
+"This extreme behavior has not been reported in the native range of the species, our results suggest that some individuals in introduced predator populations may adapt their behavior to forage on novel prey in new environments, leading to behavioral and trophic specialization to actively cross the water-land interface," the study reads.

 It is worth noting this kind of beaching behavior is not entirely unknown in nature.
 These catfish were using hunting methods also employed by Pacific dolphins and Argentinian killer whales, which sometimes drive their prey onto beaches to capture them.
 Almost everyone has seen footage of killer whales sliding up a beach to snag unsuspecting seals.

 Now that you know clever catfish hunt pigeons, maybe you'll think twice about reaching your arm into that catfish hole next time.